xero/moebius-web/README.md

 See also '[Changing the default filename](#changedefaultfilename)'.

+# Edit SAUCE Metadata

+Allows title, author, and group information to be added to the file.

 # Clear

 Resets the canvas to the initial state.
 All un-saved work will be lost.